mdshemul48/bulk_search_script_for_circle_ftp/readme.md

 After download complete.
 Extract the file.

-#### 3rd step
+#### 3rd step.

 After extracting, open extracted folder and click in the place of the folder path.
-Type `cmd` and press `Enter`.
+Type `cmd` and hit `Enter`.

 ![ScreenShot](screenshot/1623438770968.png)

-In that same cmd prompt, type `pip install -r requirement.txt` and hit `Enter`.
+In that same cmd prompt, type `pip install -r requirements.txt` and hit `Enter`.
 Then wait for the completion.

 ![ScreenShot](screenshot/install.png)